sureshvenkatesan/nexus_asset_file_creator/README.md

 ---

-Or you can run a query like the following for multiple package types based on the `last_updated` date :
+You can run a query like the following for multiple package types based on the `last_updated` date :

 ```
 SELECT r.NAME AS Repo_Name,